YuichiNukiyama/TabSpacer/README.md

 ```

 ## Install
-You need to copy it to a new folder under your local extensions folder.
+You need to copy it to your local extensions folder.
 ``` Windows
 %USERPROFILE%\.vscode\extensions
 ```